Configuration File

 - name: test

-This means configuration files can be modified through PRs, which is very important in open-source collaboration scenarios.
+- This is particularly important in open-source collaboration scenarios.

 Basic Syntax Structure

-The basic syntax structure of the configuration file is as follows:
+The basic structure of the configuration file is as follows:

 main: